Sigma's embedded solution is highly flexible and can accommodate a myriad of use cases. These include:

 Sigma supports this use case through Teams and Account Types.

-Using the same framework we have already explored, we can create easily control what a user can access, and what they are allow to do with that content.
+Using the same framework we have already explored, we can easily control what a user can access, and what they are allow to do with that content.

 Back in Sigma, create a new private Team called CustomerA and check the Create a Workspace check-box on.